Healthy Homes Assessment Brown Owl

 Home Assessments Brown Owl for Rental Properties

-There are a variety of things to look over in an house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous concerns to be able to examine in an home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 A few examples are:

 • Does the heat pump have sufficient capacity?